 With respect to terrorist financing, in addition to the 1999 UN Convention on the Suppression of Terrorist Financing, some significant UN Security Council Resolutions have been issued since 1997, in particular, UN Security Council Resolutions 1267 and 1373 and their successor resolutions.
 Those Resolutions, as well as the Convention, require countries to implement significant measures to criminalize terrorist financing, freeze terrorist funds and other property and impose sanctions against UN designated terrorist entities as well as terrorist entities of concern outside the UN list.

-With respect to the financing of proliferation, all current Security Council resolutions applying targeted financial sanctions relating to the financing of proliferation of weapons of mass destruction, any future successor resolutions, and any future Security Council resolutions which impose targeted financial sanctions in the context of the financing of proliferation of weapons of mass destruction are applicable to members.
+With respect to the financing of proliferation, all current Security Council resolutions applying targeted financial sanctions relating to the financing of proliferation of weapons of mass destruction, any future successor resolutions, and any future Security Council resolutions which impose targeted financial sanctions in the context of the financing of proliferation of weapons of mass destruction are applicable to APG member jurisdictions.

 While these UN instruments are no doubt important, it is the international standards issued by the FATF which remain the key measures for APG members to implement as part of their legal, financial and law enforcement strategies to combat money laundering, terrorist financing and the financing of proliferation.
-Now, well over a decade since its formation, most APG members have laws, regulations, administrative measures and other programmes designed to counter these threats.
+Now, over two decades since its formation, most APG members have laws, regulations, administrative measures and other programmes designed to counter these threats.